shruthits02/SQL_PROJECT/README.md

 ```
 This SQL query is used to retrieve the total payment amount for each customer and filter the results to include only customers whose total payment amount is greater than $150.

+:one: The SELECT clause specifies the columns to be included in the result set.
+In this case, it selects the customer_id and the calculated sum of amount for each customer, aliased as Total.

+:two: The FROM clause specifies the table named payment from which the data is being retrieved.

+:three: The GROUP BY clause groups the rows in the payment table by the customer_id column.
+This is necessary when using an aggregate function like SUM to calculate the total amount spent by each customer.

+:four: The HAVING clause is used to filter the results after grouping.
+It ensures that only groups (in this case, customers) whose total spending (the sum of the amount column) is greater than 150 are included in the result set.

 **:white_check_mark: Output**
 ```
 "customer_id","total"